Australian Open Glance: Federer takes on new star Tsitsipas

 QUOTE OF THE DAY

 “As she was walking towards the net, I could tell she was quite upset.
 I kind of liked that.
-It shows she wasn’t just there to play a good match, she was there to win.
-That really broke my heart” — Williams, comforting a tearful Yastremska after their match.
+It shows she wasn’t just there to play a good match.
+She was there to win.
+That really broke my heart.” — Williams, on comforting a tearful Yastremska after their match.

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports